dappsnation/akita-ng-fire/doc/collection/service/api.md

 Remove all document in a collection

-This example shows how to remove a movie and all stakeholders in it's subcollection with a batch :
+This example shows how to remove a movie and all stakeholders in it's subcollection with a batch:

 ```typescript
 const movieId = movieQuery.getActiveId();